 Biomedical Sciences, B.S.

-The biomedical sciences major is designed to help students gain a comprehensive understanding of human life sciences and is a gateway to many exciting and meaningful professional career paths.
+The biomedical sciences (BMS) major is designed to help students gain a comprehensive understanding of the life sciences with a focus on the human body.
+BMS is a gateway to many exciting and meaningful professional career paths.

-Faculty in the Biomedical Science department are involved in a wide variety of research projects, providing numerous opportunities for undergraduate and graduate students to gain real laboratory experience.
-Areas of research include bacterial genetics, cancer biology, cardiovascular disease, epidemiology, human anatomy, immunology, neuroscience, obesity, parasitology, physiological biochemistry, stem cell biology, and toxicology to name a few.
+Faculty in the Biomedical Sciences department have expertise in the general areas of microbiology, anatomy, physiology, and nutrition.
+From this expertise, they are able to offer excellent instruction at the introductory and advanced level, as well as the opportunity for students to be involved in a wide variety of research projects to gain laboratory experience and technical skills.
+Areas of research include bacterial genetics, cardiovascular disease, epidemiology, human anatomy, immunology, neuroscience, parasitology, stem cell biology, and toxicology to name a few.

 Why Study Biomedical Sciences at Grand Valley?

-- The biomedical sciences program prepares students who are interested in pursuing graduate-level health and science related careers, fulfilling the entrance requirements of almost any professional school.
+- The biomedical sciences program prepares students for graduate-level health and science related careers, and fulfills the entrance requirements for most professional schools.